 By completing this interview, you are not committing to participate in a World Race program.
 However, as you complete these steps, it will help you decide if the Race is for you.

 If accepted, you will secure your spot with a deposit, which also serves as your first donation.

 After committing to a trip, you’ll be connected with an Admissions Advisor.
 All of our Advisors on staff are alumni Racers, and their job is to help you with the planning, fundraising, and logistical information you need to prepare to go.

 What happens if a route or trip fills up?
 What does ‘waitlist’ mean?

-Every route and trip has a limited capacity.
-Once a route or trip is filled, we move additional participants to a waitlist.
-Applicants can choose to be put on the waitlist of their preferred route or trip, or commit to a spot on another route or trip in the same launch window.*
+Every trip has a limited capacity.
+Once a trip is filled, we move additional participants to a waitlist.
+Applicants can choose to be put on the waitlist of their preferred route or commit to a spot on another route in the same launch window.*

-If you choose to waitlist and a spot doesn’t open up on your preferred route or trip, you are still guaranteed to launch in that window, but we will then assign you to an open route or trip.
+If you choose to waitlist and a spot doesn’t open up on your preferred route, you are still guaranteed to launch in that window, but we will then assign you to an open route.
 These changes happen in the weeks leading up to Training Camp.

-*A launch window is the designated time that your route or trip is scheduled to depart.
+*A launch window is the designated time that your trip is scheduled to depart on its route.